retypeapp/retype/guides/getting-started.md

 ## Update

-Update to the latest release of Retype using on of the following commands for the Package Manager that you initially installed Retype with.
+Update to the latest release of Retype using on of the following commands for the package manager that you initially installed Retype with.
 For instance, if you used `npm` to install Retype, run the `npm` update command to update Retype locally.

 +++  npm
 ```